bp/resqpy/docs/tutorial/working_with_coord.rst

 Instantiating a resqpy Crs object
 ---------------------------------
 Many of the RESQML object classes have corresponding resqpy python classes available, and that includes the CRS classes.
 Note that there is not always a one-to-one correspondence between RESQML and resqpy classes though.
+(The next tutorial discusses this in more detail.)
 The resqpy Crs class caters for both the RESQML CRS classes: ``LocalTime3dCrs`` and ``LocalDepth3dCrs``

 To instatiate a resqpy high level object, rather than accepting a uuid, the xml root node must be passed as an argument to the initializer method.
 If we have a uuid, we can find the corresponding xml root node with: